felixkoch/context-experiment/README.md

-Usage of hooks as rudimentary replacement for redux.
+Usage of useContext hook as rudimentary replacement for redux.